booz-allen-hamilton/agile-playbook/2_Introduction.md

 ### On delivery and value
 We are explicitly acknowledging the relationship between Delivery and Value, and we use terms like Delivery Team and Value Team to help us understand what each others' focus may be:  but it's crucial to consider that, together, we are still one team, with one goal, and we seek a common path to reach that goal.
+In the delivery and value sections, we will take a look at plays that will help deliver quality software to users in the shortest intervals possible.

 ### On teams
 A team is the core of any agile organization.
 In a project of two people or two-hundred -- the work happens in teams.
 And at the core of teams are humans.
 Just as we seek to build products that delight the humans who use them, we seek to be happier, more productive humans at work, later in the playbook we will address specific areas to support the team and scale.